chadwyck242/restaurant-review-app/README.md

 Python 2 or 3 are required to run this web application.
 For Linux/Unix based systems, as well as MacOS, Python is usually included.
 Go to terminal and check your Python version by typing ```Python -V```.

 For Windows based system, you can get the installer [here](https://www.python.org/downloads/windows/), and follow the instructions.
-Be sure with the Windows installer to add Python to your system Path, this will be an option available while installing.
+Be sure with the Windows installer to add Python to your system path, this will be an option available while installing.

 As a note, Udacity provided with a working project that was updated to ES6, the more modern version of JavaScript.
 For the most part, this means the application is best run in Chrome, FireFox or Edge browsers.
 Older versions if Internet Explorer (IE) may not display or function correctly.